aosheep/gauntlet/README.md

 * #### *Configure Enchantments*

-  * This ability only appears once the wielder of the [Powered Infinity Gauntlet](#powered-infinity-gauntlet) holds the [Power Infused Netherite Sword](#power-infused-netherite-sword), [Reality Infused Netherite Multitool](#reality-infused-netherite-multitool), [Reality Infused Netherite Pickaxe](#reality-infused-netherite-pickaxe), [Reality Infused Netherite Axe](#reality-infused-netherite-axe), [Reality Infused Netherite Shovel](#reality-infused-netherite-shovel), or [Reality Infused Netherite Hoe](#reality-infused-netherite-hoe) in their main hand.
+  * This ability only appears once the wielder of the Gauntlet holds the [Power Infused Netherite Sword](#power-infused-netherite-sword), [Reality Infused Netherite Multitool](#reality-infused-netherite-multitool), [Reality Infused Netherite Pickaxe](#reality-infused-netherite-pickaxe), [Reality Infused Netherite Axe](#reality-infused-netherite-axe), [Reality Infused Netherite Shovel](#reality-infused-netherite-shovel), or [Reality Infused Netherite Hoe](#reality-infused-netherite-hoe) in their main hand.
 This ability cycles through “controversial” enchantments (such as Fire Aspect, Knockback, Fortune, and Silk Touch) on the current tool/weapon in the wielder’s main hand.

 * #### *Configure Tool*

-  * This ability only appears once the wielder of the [Powered Infinity Gauntlet](#powered-infinity-gauntlet) holds the [Reality Infused Multitool](#reality-infused-netherite-multitool) in their main hand.
+  * This ability only appears once the wielder of the Gauntlet holds the [Reality Infused Multitool](#reality-infused-netherite-multitool) in their main hand.
 This ability can be used to cycle through the tools of the Multitool.

 ### Soul Stone: